wonmor/ElectronVisualized/README.md

 [**https://electronvisual.org**](https://electronvisual.org)

-> **The website is being actively maintained by a seperate entity.
-Please refer to our license to check more.**
+> **The website is being actively maintained, although it does not necessarily reflect the changes made in this repository.
+Please refer to our license to learn more.**

 <table><tr>